-1 Learning container - Creating and sustaining a rich learning environment made safe through careful management of issues such as ground rules, boundaries and confidentiality, but which is simultaneously a place in which participants can explore and take risks.
-2 Group development - Clear management of the group development processes over the eight weeks, particularly regarding the management of the group in terms of beginnings, endings and challenges.
-3 Personal to universal learning - The teacher consistently opens the learning process towards connection with the universality and common humanity of the processes under exploration.
-4 Leadership style - The teacher offers sustained 'holding,' and demonstrates authority and potency without imposing the teacher's views on participants.
+- Learning container Creating and sustaining a rich learning environment made safe through careful management of issues such as ground rules, boundaries and confidentiality, but which is simultaneously a place in which participants can explore and take risks. - Group development Clear management of the group development processes over the eight weeks, particularly regarding the management of the group in terms of beginnings, endings and challenges. - Personal to universal learning The teacher consistently opens the learning process towards connection with the universality and common humanity of the processes under exploration. - Leadership style The teacher offers sustained 'holding,' and demonstrates authority and potency without imposing the teacher's views on participants.

-Incompetent Group learning environment is managed ineffectively and unsafely.
-Beginner At least one of the four key features is present at a level that would be desirable for adequate MBI teaching, but there are significant levels of inconsistency across all key features.
+Group learning environment is managed ineffectively and unsafely.

+At least one of the four key features is present at a level that would be desirable for adequate MBI teaching, but there are significant levels of inconsistency across all key features.

 Examples include: Teacher does not adequately attend to group boundaries and safety and lacks skill in managing group stages/process; leadership style ineffective or inappropriate; the movement from personal story to universal learning themes is absent.

-Advanced Beginner At least two of the four key features at a competent level but some difficulty and/or inconsistency clearly evident in others; participants' safety is not compromised; no aspect of the process is unsafe for participants.
+At least two of the four key features at a competent level but some difficulty and/or inconsistency clearly evident in others; participants' safety is not compromised; no aspect of the process is unsafe for participants.

 Examples include: some inconsistency in managing aspects of group process; communication style during inquiry may be overly focused on the individual to the exclusion of awareness of group process; awareness of normal group development processes may not be clearly integrated into teaching; leadership style appropriate but perhaps lacking in 'potency;' inconsistent 'holding' of the group environment.

-Competent All key features present to a good level of skill with some minor inconsistencies.
+All key features present to a good level of skill with some minor inconsistencies.

 Examples include: sensitivity and awareness of group process is generally integrated into the teaching; safety is handled appropriately; learning container is well managed by teacher, enabling participants to engage with the process; individual experience is held within the context of wider learning; leadership approach is clear and generally well held.

-Proficient All key features consistently present.
+All key features consistently present.

 Examples include: teacher demonstrates well-developed skills working with and facilitating the group learning environment; teacher skilfully includes the group in the field of their awareness, is connected with the issues arising in the group and responds to them appropriately; moves fluidly and respectfully from personal story to universal themes; leadership style is engaging, confident and potent.
-Advanced All key features present to a high skill level.

 Examples include: teacher demonstrates excellent group working skills as evidenced by a highly responsive and skilful way of working with group process while meeting the needs of individuals; highly engaging leadership style.
 Difficult for reviewer to find further 'learning needs' to feedback.